mleano/IT372_KWIC/readme.md

     The criteria I used to decompose the first design is to split up each major function.
 All these functions, including main(), are in one class.
 The functions are called sequentially.
 All functions are static since main() is static.
-Every function that are not main() are private.The functions of my class (KWICVersion1.java) are as follows:
+Every function that is not main() are private.The functions of my class (KWICVersion1.java) are as follows:
     * main(String[] args) : void
     * getLinesFromFile(String filePath) : ArrayList<String>
     * splitLinesToArrayOfWords(ArrayList<String> arrayListOfLines) : ArrayList<String[]>